jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbsplitsstore/properties/directory.md

 * The value cannot be changed.
 * The resulting view function can be accessed externally by anyone.
-* The resulting function overrides a function definition from the `IJBSplitStore` interface.
+* The resulting function overrides a function definition from the `IJBSplitsStore` interface.